 It is usual for these sorts of situations to be outlined and agreed in writing, making things easier to navigate.

-Contact Beyond Property Management for assistance with ending a lease today
+Contact Beyond Property Management for assistance with how to break a lease today